Phonak vs. Oticon, Compared and Tested by an Audiologist in 2025

 Phonak offers a variety of hearing aids for all levels of hearing loss.

-Phonak also offers a unique device called Lyric, which is an “extended wear” IIC.
-It uses a sealed battery and is placed very deep in the ear canal by specially trained dispensers.
+Phonak also offers a unique device called Lyric, which is an extended-wear IIC device and the world’s first 100 percent invisible hearing aid.3 It uses a sealed battery and is placed very deep in the ear canal by specially trained dispensers.
 After about three months, the device is replaced under a subscription plan.
-I’ve fit a lot of these in my practice; I’ve found that for folks with mild to moderate hearing loss and the right size and shape ear canal, they work quite well.

 Oticon Hearing Aids